carledwards/6502-simulator/README.md

 	yarn functional

 ## Errata

-Not all of the timing penalties have been implemented/verified.
+* Not all of the timing penalties have been implemented/verified.
 Something for the future for completeness.
+* Decimal mode is not implemented

 ## Special Thanks To...
 This project utilized multiple different existing resources.
 I really appreciate all of their hard work they have put in to building their simulators and being a reference: